 - Add the sugar syrup into the milk mixture, whisking until combined

 - Return the custard to the saucepan and heat for 2-3 mins, whisking continuously until slightly thickened (the mixture should coat the bac of a spoon)

 - Remove from the heat and cool completely

 - Combine the flour, water and salt and knead until smooth

 - Cover and rest for 30 minutes

-- Perform a single fold by visually dividing the rectangle into thirds, then fold the two outer thirds over the centre third, pinch the edges to seal
+- Perform a single fold by visually dividing the rectangle into thirds, then fold the two outer thirds over the center third, pinch the edges to seal

-- Then perform another single fold by dividing the long rectangle into thirds and folding the two outer thirds over the centre
+- Then perform another single fold by dividing the long rectangle into thirds and folding the two outer thirds over the center

 - Cover with cling wrap and place in the fridge to rest for 30 minutes